LastL2/Awesome-Last/README.md

 ------

 # Introduction to Web3 development
+Developer Introduction into development and starting your Web3 developer journey:
 - If you are new to development [Zero to One Web Dev Guide](https://ravi0.notion.site/Zero-to-One-Web-Dev-Guide-0b9dcd9c77b249ca8af4b9e5bd6b676e) is a place to start your journey
 - [How does Ethereum work](https://preethikasireddy.medium.com/how-does-ethereum-work-anyway-22d1df506369) required reading to understand how Ethereum blockchain works
 -  [Web2 to Web3 🚀 — Week 2, Day 1: Scripting and Smart Contracts!
 Providers, Signers, and Wallets](https://www.youtube.com/watch?v=m2AJAcWk394&ab_channel=AustinGriffith) from Austin Griffith